 For more information on Bone Marrow Transplant visit this link: Curesearch Bone Marrow Transplant details

 Peripheral Blood Stem Cell Transplant (PBSCT)

 This is more commonly used than Bone Marrow Transplant.
 It is less invasive and initial studies show that it may have better outcomes.
 In PBSCT blood forming stem cells destroyed by cancer treatment are replaced by cells harvested from the patient or from a donor with matching bone marrow.
 The cells are harvested from blood using a large machine.
 This process is known as ‘apherisis’.
 It is painless.
-The transplant procedure is painless also and takes 2-6 hours.
+The transplant procedure is also painless and takes 2-6 hours.

 This is a relatively new type of cancer treatment.
 It uses the body’s own immune system to fight cancer cells.
-Currently it is used in Crumlin as part of the protocol for neuroblastoma treatment.
+Currently it is used in Crumlin Hospital as part of the protocol for neuroblastoma treatment.
 It is being used in clinical trials abroad to treat other cancer types.